Santhosh-17/MAD_Lab/README.md

 3. Write an application that draws basic graphical primitives on the screen.
 4. Develop an application that makes use of databases.
 5. Develop an application that makes use of Notification Manager
+6. Implement an application that uses Multi-threading
+7. Develop a native application that uses GPS location information